Welcome to the Volunteer Wessex website run by Community First

-We promote hundreds of opportunities in the Winchester, East Hampshire, Fareham and Havant districts on behalf of charities, statutory organisations and community groups.
+We promote hundreds of opportunities in the Winchester, East Hampshire, Fareham, Havant and New Forest districts on behalf of charities, statutory organisations and community groups.

 Find out more about what it’s like to volunteer from Alex Rhodes, a young volunteer in the Whitehill & Bordon Youth Club, and from Home-Start Butser who support disadvantaged families in East Hampshire.

 Frequently asked questions:

 Anyone can.
 Age, job status and skills need not be an obstacle.
 Each opportunity will set out what skills are required of you and you can select them according to your preferences.
 Some opportunities will have age/gender restrictions and may also require a DBS check.
 However, this will be stated in the opportunity’s description.